RahulRKS01/SnapSecure2.0/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 SnapSecure is a comprehensive AI-powered security system designed to detect and monitor package deliveries and potential theft incidents.
-The system uses computer vision, machine learning, and real-time monitoring to provide homeowners with an advanced solution to protect their delivered packages.
+The system uses computer vision, and real-time monitoring to provide homeowners with an advanced solution to protect their delivered packages.

 ## Features